Re-Volt/re-volt-addon/README.md

 ## Documentation, Changelog

-The documentation can be found [here](https://yethiel.github.io/re-volt-addon/).
+The documentation can be found [here](https://yethiel.github.io/re-volt-addon/)

-Development version, might not work properly at all times.